7 ways employee engagement drives ROI

 7. Lower recruiting costs.

-Employee engagement has an effect on recruiting, too – 70% of executives say their employees’ desire for purpose is affecting HR’s ability to recruit and retain top talent.
+And employee engagement has an effect on recruiting, too – 70% of executives say their employees’ desire for purpose is affecting HR’s ability to recruit and retain top talent.
 The cost of losing an employee averages 6 to 9 months of that employee’s salary – and that doesn’t even account for the loss of your internal knowledge base, lost productivity as other staffers fill in and the time it takes to get the right new person into the role.
-And then what if you make a hiring mistake?
-People working at the most engaged companies are 30% less likely to look for a new job and 20% more likely to recommend their workplace on Glassdoor or similar sites.

-Engaged management and effective communication matter.
+Engaged management and effective communication matter

-Most managers and executives don’t know how to effectively communicate objectives and results – or how to implement employee engagement strategies – and that leaves their teams feeling disengaged and out of the loop.
-That puts them – and your business – at risk.
-63% of employees say managers are the most responsible for implementing employee engagement strategies, so creating effective communications that help managers and executives better communicate with their teams creates a real competitive advantage.
+Most managers and executives don’t know how to effectively communicate objectives and results – or how to implement employee engagement strategies.
+That leaves their teams feeling disengaged and out of the loop.
+That, in turn, puts them – and your business – at risk.

 Need more insight into building culture, now?
 It’s what we do, every day.
-Contact us to start building your culture, and your employee engagement levels!
+Contact us to start building your culture and your employee engagement levels!